 Sexing a chicken yourself is usually about as reliable as doing your own taxes.
 I mean, you can take a guess and hope for the best but in the end you don’t really know if you screwed up until it’s too late.
 In the case of your taxes, you get the dreaded “audit” call.
 In the case of chickens you get the dreaded 5:00 a.m. rooster call.

-But when my chicks hatched almost 2 months ago I decided I was going to put a few of the common sexing methods to the test and document it all.
+But when I hatched a group of chicks years ago I decided I was going to put a few of the common sexing methods to the test and document it all.
+I had zero confidence any of the methods were going to work.

-The chicks all got their own colour coded leg bands which I have to cut off and switch out every couple of weeks as their legs grow.
-We’re on set number 4 right now.
+My chicks (which were a cross between a Marans and an Ameraucana) all got their own colour coded leg bands which were switched out every couple of weeks as their legs grew.

-I had chicks Black, White, Dot, Teal, No Tag and Mint.
+I had chicks identified as Black, White, Dot, Teal, No Tag and Mint.

 By day 2 I was ready to start sexing.